galenhuntington/hmp3-ng/README.md

 are utilized in the interface.

 *  It is much more stable.
-The app used to crash frequently and require restart, but I’ve had `hmp3-ng` running continuously for more than a year with heavy use without any problems.
+The app used to crash frequently and require restart, but I’ve had `hmp3-ng` running multiple times continuously for more than a year with heavy use without any problems.

 *  Several additions and changes have been made to the feature set and the UI.
 A few of the key bindings have been modified per my